Notes on civic experimentation.

 Why the most important experiments don't get published, and what to do about it.

 Roughly 60% of randomized controlled trials in public policy show no statistically significant effect.
 In published literature, that share drops to about 30%.
-The gap is not random.
-Null results are s
+The gap is not random — and it produces s

 Read → 7 min read